How to get sand out of bearded dragon’s nose?

 Aftercare:

-After removing the sand from your bearded dragon’s nose, monitor them closely for any signs of discomfort or respiratory problems throughout the day.
-This includes checking for labored breathing, wheezing sounds when breathing or lethargy.
+After removing the sand from your bearded dragon’s nose, monitor it closely for any signs of discomfort or respiratory problems throughout the day.
+This includes checking for labored breathing, wheezing sounds when breathing, or lethargy.

 Providing plenty of clean water can also help ensure that they stay hydrated properly which can avoid further complications such as dehydration.